On Quasiconvexity and Relative Hyperbolic Structures

 \section{Introduction}

-If $G$ is a countable group and $\mc P$ is a collection of subgroups of $G$, the notion of (strong) relative hyperbolicity for the pair $(G, \mc P)$ has been defined by different authors, all these definitions being equivalent under mild conditions~\cite{HK08}.
-Notions of relatively quasiconvex subgroups intending to generalize the notion of quasiconvex subgroup in hyperbolic groups have been introduced by different authors~\cite{DA03, HK08, MaWi10b, Os06}.
-All these notions were proved to be equivalent~\cite{HK08, MaWi10b} in the case that $G$ is countable and $\mc P$ is a finite collection of subgroups.
+If $G$ is a countable group and $\mc H$ is a finite collection of subgroups of $G$, the notion of (strong) relative hyperbolicity for the pair $(G, \mc H)$ has been defined by different authors, all these definitions being equivalent~\cite{HK08, Os06}.
+Equivalent notions of relatively quasiconvex subgroups for relatively hyperbolic groups have also been introduced by different authors and they have been proved to be equivalent, we refer the reader to~\cite{HK08, MaWi10b}.

-The quasiconvex subgroups of a relatively hyperbolic pair $(G, \mc P)$ is an interesting class of subgroups of $G$.
-For example, this class is closed under finite intersections~\cite{HK08, MP09}, contains all virtually cyclic subgroups~\cite{Os06}, and every element admits a naturally a relatively hyperbolic group structure~\cite{HK08}.
+The collection of quasiconvex subgroups of a (strong) relatively hyperbolic pair $(G, \mc H)$ is an interesting class of subgroups of $G$.
+For example, this class is closed under finite intersections~\cite{HK08, MP09}, contains all virtually cyclic subgroups~\cite{Os06}, and every element naturally admits a relatively hyperbolic group structure~\cite{HK08, MaWi10b}.
 A countable group $G$ can have different relatively hyperbolic structures giving rise to different collections of subgroups of $G$ with these properties.
-In this paper, we start an investigation of how the collection of quasiconvex subgroups of $(G, \mc P)$ varies with respect to $\mc{P}$.
+In this paper, we start an investigation of how the collection of quasiconvex subgroups of $(G, \mc H)$ varies with respect to $\mc H$.
 Our main result is the following: